Democratic Economic Policies Overview

 Democrats promote economic policies that benefit low- and middle-income families.
 Democrats believe reducing income inequality is the best way to foster economic growth.
-That's because low-income families spend any extra money on food, medicine and shelter.
+Low-income families spend any extra money on food, medicine, and shelter.
 That increases more demand than policies that benefit businesses.

 Democrats define the American Dream as the right to education, a good job, decent housing, and health care.
 President Roosevelt first outlined the Economic Bill of Rights in his 1944 State of the Union address.
 President Truman's Fair Deal proposed specific legislation to support this expanded vision of the Dream.
 In 2010, the Democrats expanded the Dream to include health care with the Affordable Care Act.

 Democrats believe that every child should have the opportunity for high-quality education.
 That's the pathway to economic growth for the individual and the country.
 When President Roosevelt signed the G.I.
 Bill of Rights, he guaranteed the government would pay for education for all veterans.
 The Truman Commission Report proposed federal subsidies for higher education.
 That laid the groundwork for the community college system.

 President Johnson signed the Elementary and Secondary Education Act to provide federal funds to schools in low-income areas.
 A little-known provision of the Affordable Care Act eliminated Sallie Mae, making student loans more affordable.